MugenMicko/voron/V0/5015_Toolhead/README.md

 ## Printing:

 - Use the Voron defaults and print in ABS or better
-- The parts are orientated correctly in the STLs.
+- The parts are orientated correctly in the STLs
 - The cowl will have different variants for choice of probe, or no probe
 - Choose the mount for the specific hotend to be used